chililisoup/chililisoup.github.io/README.md

 Life is a Game of Life simulation with many features, like custom rules and saving/loading.
 Current algorithm is basic, an object with locations stored as key names is iterated through.
 I plan to implement the hashlife algorithm, and make the front end better.

+Rabbadablab is very good!

+Jef clicker is even better!